kivenalaric/requirement-analysis/README.md

 In short, Requirement Analysis is about asking the right questions, documenting precise answers, and ensuring that the system being built is the **right solution to the right problem**.

+## Key Activities in Requirement Analysis

+Requirement Analysis is not a single step but a series of structured activities that ensure project requirements are accurate, complete, and well understood.
+The five key activities are:

+- **Requirement Gathering**
+  Collecting raw information about the project from stakeholders, users, and existing documentation.
+This step focuses on identifying what the system should achieve.

+- **Requirement Elicitation**
+  Engaging stakeholders through techniques like interviews, surveys, brainstorming, workshops, or observation to uncover deeper needs, hidden expectations, and constraints.

+- **Requirement Documentation**
+  Organizing and recording the gathered requirements in a clear and structured way, usually in the form of Software Requirement Specification (SRS) documents, user stories, or use cases.

+- **Requirement Analysis and Modeling**
+  Examining requirements to identify conflicts, priorities, and dependencies.
+This often includes creating diagrams (like use case diagrams or data flow diagrams) to model how the system will function.

+- **Requirement Validation**
+  Ensuring that the documented requirements are correct, complete, and aligned with stakeholder needs.
+This step often involves reviews, walkthroughs, or prototyping to confirm accuracy before development begins.